 4.5 IETF and IRTF

-Here we include the standardization works from IETF, IRTF and so on.

 From IETF, there is no dedicated working group for DLT.
 However, blockchain technology is mentioned in several use cases in different drafts.
 For example, blockchain technology was used for building supply chain infrastructure, designing a secure asset transfer protocol as well as enhancing the RESTful protocol to design a blockchain transaction protocol for Constraint Nodes [i.40].

 From IRTF, the Decentralized Internet Infrastructure Research Group (DINRG) investigates open research issues in decentralizing infrastructure services such as trust management, identity management, name resolution, resource/asset ownership management, and resource discovery.
 The focus of DINRG is on infrastructure services that can benefit from decentralization or that are difficult to realize in local, potentially connectivity-constrained networks.
 The objective of DINRG is to 1) investigate (understand, document, survey) use cases and their specific requirements with respect to implementing them in a distributed manner; 2) to discuss and assess solutions for specific use cases with a focus on Internet level deployment issues such as scalability, performance, and security; 3) to develop and document technical solutions and best practices; 4) to develop tools and metrics to identify scaling issues and to determine whether components are missing; and 5) to identify future work items for the IETF.
 Other topics of interest are the investigation of economic drivers and incentives and the development and operation of experimental platforms.
-For example, a security asset transfer (SAT) interoperability architecture was proposed in [i.41]; and a transaction protocol for constraint nodes were proposed in [i.42].
+For example, a Security Asset Transfer (SAT) interoperability architecture was proposed in [i.41]; and a transaction protocol for constraint nodes were proposed in [i.42].

 4.6 Summary